 - Can Reduce Instances of Declined Cards for Recurring Payments.
-Credit and debit cards expire frequently and are often lost or stolen.
-Checking account information is generally more stable.
-According to GoCardless, failure rates on recurring card payments vary but are generally over five percent, while the failure rate on ACH debits like eChecks is typically under one percent.
+Credit and debit cards expire and are often lost or stolen.
+Checking account information is more stable.
+According to GoCardless, failure rates on recurring card payments vary but are generally over five percent, while the failure rate on eChecks is typically under one percent.

 - Collect Payments from People Without Credit or Debit Cards.
 Even today, there are some people that choose not to use a debit or credit card. eChecks allow you to collect payments from those who forgo card payments.

 - Convenient for B2B Payments.
 While personal checks are becoming increasingly rare, business-to-business transactions frequently involve paper checks.
 Using eChecks can speed processing times and reduce mailing costs.

 - Slower Than Other Forms of Payment.
 Getting the customer authorization for an eCheck can be more complicated and labor-intensive than simply swiping a card.
 And once you deposit an eCheck, you may have a long wait before the funds arrive in your account.
 Funds from a debit card or online payment services like Paypal and Venmo are usually available within a few minutes, whereas an eCheck generally takes 3-5 business days to clear.